<section class="hair-preparation-article">

 Reality is more complex.

-Hair moves through multiple stages.
+Hair moves through multiple stages:

 Each stage behaves differently.